voxqhuy/ItsEasy/README.md

-This is my collection of quick tutorials for popular developers' tools
+This is my collection of quick tutorials for popular developers' tools.
+I personally edit and summarize to keep the content as concise as possible.

 # **Linux**
 ```